 Section Reports:

-Misty Herbstritt, HS VP: Misty asked that HS be allowed to extend their season just this year because they cannot find ice.
-Derrick said there is nothing in UAHA’s Policies and procedures that would prevent them from doing that.
-Derrick just said that they need to coordinate with Paul regarding the Tier II championships in the spring.
-HS D1 is done, Park City and UCI North are headed to nationals.
+Misty Herbstritt, HS VP: HS Summer hockey is going well.
 They are looking at the scheduling for the summer playoffs.
 They want to reduce 601C3 penalties.

-Doug Anne, Women’s VP: Last week was a women in hockey leadership event through Zoom.
-Doug has been working with Courtney Miller to get some ice for Intro to Hockey and Learn to Play for girls hockey.
-They are currently trying to find ice.Had to leave early, but wants to coordinate with youth programs to set up girls only learn to play programs that are cheap or free in areas outside of Salt Lake.
+Chuck Dorval, Girls VP: Had to leave early, but wants to coordinate with youth programs to set up girls only learn to play programs that are cheap or free in areas outside of Salt Lake.
 He would also like to include some of the girls 19U Tier players to help.

-Emily Rains, Adult VP: EmilHe wants to hold a year end tournament and wants to increase participation numbers by 10%. y was absent.
+Ryan Bonham, Adult VP: He wants to hold a year end tournament and wants to increase participation numbers by 10%.

 Shannon Schmidt, Rec Hockey VP: He wants to help the UYRHL folks.
 He wants to get all groups to come together and create a state league that is professionally run.
-Went earlier in the meeting.

-Paul Lehman, Tier VP: He wants every team to have a chance to practice and play a few games before any decisions are made.
-They are all nervous about the 20 and 10 policy for this year.
-They are aware that it is a USA Hockey policy, not UAHA.
-The Tier committee will also hopefully come to an agreement for how tryouts will go next year.
-Utah is also getting a super-series USA Hockey sanctioned tournament this year for the first time.Paul has gotten the Colorado Avalanche to bring their Mile High Hockey (it will likely be called Hockey Elevated here) to Utah.
-It is a 6 session (6 weeks) learn to play, they provide 1200.00 for ice, they charge 200 for those 6 sessions.
-Paul has raised enough money that they can do scholarships for people who need it.
-As part of the program, Pure Hockey provides the player with equipment that they get to keep.
-In most NHL programs, 75% of people who do the program stay with hockey.
-There are up to 400 spots available, the first program will be up in Park City.
-Playoffs are done, there are corrections to be made for tryouts.
-There is a tentative date for Tier I tryouts.
-Tryouts for Tier II will be over two weeks, so they will not be all at the same time, and there will be no offers until the two weeks is done, so there will be no advantage in going first.Tim visited all of the Tier tryouts except for Provo Peaks.
+Tim Odell, Tier VP: Tim visited all of the Tier tryouts except for Provo Peaks.
 He got good feedback, and is going to create a Tier committee, both Tier I and Tier II.
 They will use the committee to organize and manage the state playoffs.
 He will visit at least 1 Tier I and Tier II game for each org in each age group this year.